 Research: Read Less [-]

 EPS 290 Seminar 2 - 6 Units

-Terms offered: Spring 2018, Fall 2017, Spring 2017

-Topics will be announced each semester.
+Terms offered: Fall 2018, Spring 2018, Fall 2017 Topics will be announced each semester.
 Seminar: Read More [+] Rules & Requirements

-Repeat rules: Course may be repeated for credit.
+Repeat rules: Course may be repeated for credit without restriction.

 Hours & Format

 Fall and/or spring: 15 weeks - 2-6 hours of lecture per week

 Additional Details

 Subject/Course Level: Earth and Planetary Science/Graduate

 Grading: Letter grade.

-Formerly known as: Geology 290 Seminar: Read Less [-] EPS C292 Planetary Science Seminar 1 Unit Terms offered: Spring 2018, Fall 2017, Spring 2017 The departments of Astronomy and Earth and Planetary Science offer a joint research seminar in advanced topics in planetary science, featuring speakers drawn from graduate students, postdoctoral researchers, faculty, and visiting scholars.
+Formerly known as: Geology 290 Seminar: Read Less [-] EPS C292 Planetary Science Seminar 1 Unit Terms offered: Fall 2018, Spring 2018, Fall 2017 The departments of Astronomy and Earth and Planetary Science offer a joint research seminar in advanced topics in planetary science, featuring speakers drawn from graduate students, postdoctoral researchers, faculty, and visiting scholars.
 Topics will span planetary interiors; surface morphology; atmospheres; dynamics; planet formation; and astrobiology.
 Speakers will vary from semester to semester.
 Meetings will be held once a week for 1 hour each, and the schedule of speakers will be determined on the first day of class.
 To pass the class, participants will be required to give a 30-minute presentation, either on their own research or on recent results from the literature.
-Planetary Science Seminar: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 1-1 hours of seminar per week Additional Details Subject/Course Level: Earth and Planetary Science/Graduate Grading: Offered for satisfactory/unsatisfactory grade only.
-Also listed as: ASTRON C292 Planetary Science Seminar: Read Less [-] EPS C295Z Energy Solutions: Carbon Capture and Sequestration 3 Units Terms offered: Spring 2017, Spring 2015, Spring 2014, Spring 2013 After a brief overview of the chemistry of carbon dioxide in the land, ocean, and atmosphere, the course will survey the capture and sequestration of CO2 from anthropogenic sources.
+Planetary Science Seminar: Read More [+] Rules & Requirements Repeat rules: Course may be repeated for credit without restriction.
+Hours & Format Fall and/or spring: 15 weeks - 1-1 hours of seminar per week Additional Details Subject/Course Level: Earth and Planetary Science/Graduate Grading: Offered for satisfactory/unsatisfactory grade only.
+Also listed as: ASTRON C292 Planetary Science Seminar: Read Less [-] EPS C295Z Energy Solutions: Carbon Capture and Sequestration 3 Units Terms offered: Fall 2018, Spring 2017, Spring 2015, Spring 2014, Spring 2013 After a brief overview of the chemistry of carbon dioxide in the land, ocean, and atmosphere, the course will survey the capture and sequestration of CO2 from anthropogenic sources.
 Emphasis will be placed on the integration of materials synthesis and unit operation design, including the chemistry and engineering aspects of sequestration.
 The course primarily addresses scientific and engineering challenges and aims to engage students in state-of-the-art research in global energy challenges.
 Energy Solutions: Carbon Capture and Sequestration: Read More [+] Rules & Requirements Prerequisites: Chemistry 4B or 1B, Mathematics 1B, and Physics 7B, or equivalents Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Earth and Planetary Science/Graduate Grading: Letter grade.